offen/offen/docs/docs/running-offen/known-issues.md

 The steps required to perform are:
 1. Stop the running `offen/offen` container
-1. Using the __same volume mount configuration as before__ (not part of the below command), run the following:
+1. Using the __same volume mount configuration as before__ (not part of the below command), you need to run the following command as `root` against the container:
     ```sh
-    docker run --rm -it -u 0 --entrypoint chown offen/offen:{{ site.offen_version }} -R offen:offen /var/opt/offen /etc/offen /var/www/.cache
+    chown -R offen:offen /var/opt/offen /etc/offen /var/www/.cache
     ```
+When run using `docker` this would look something like this:
+    ```sh
+    docker run -v offen_db:/var/opt/offen \
+      -v offen_certs:/var/www/.cache \
+      --rm -it -u 0 \
+      --entrypoint chown offen/offen:{{ site.offen_version }} \
+      -R offen:offen /var/opt/offen /etc/offen /var/www/.cache
+    ```
 1. Restart your service

+If you run into problems doing this, roll back your service to use the previous image version which will still work.
+[Open an issue][issues] on the GitHub repository or send us an email to <hioffen@posteo.de> and we'll try to help you getting this sorted out.

 ### Alternative workaround
 {: .no_toc }